GSTT-CSC/gstt-csc.github.io/blogs/articles/_posts/2021-08-25-STP_blog_Igor.md

 ---
 layout: blogpost
-title: Working with CSC as an NHS STP trainee
+title: Working with CSC as an NHS STP Trainee
 tag-line: "Igor describes his experiences as the very first STP trainee with the CSC"
 date: "25 August 2021"
 read-time-mins: "5 mins"